piccolo-orm/piccolo/docs/src/piccolo/schema/column_types.rst

 Column Types
 ============

-.. hint:: You'll notice that all of the column names match their SQL equivalents.
+.. hint:: You'll notice that the column names tend to match their SQL
+    equivalents.

 Column
 ------